Murtala Square

-Murtala Muhammed Square is a public square in the City of Kaduna, Kaduna State, Nigeria formerly known as the Kaduna Race Course.
-Its renamed in honour of the then military Head of State Murtala Ramat Muhammed.
+Murtala Muhammed Square is a public square in the City of Kaduna, Nigeria, formerly known as the Kaduna Race Course.

-Building
+It was renamed for the former military Head of State Murtala Ramat Muhammed.

+Murtala Square is located in the city centre.
+The town square has historical monuments and activities that showcase Kaduna life.

-It includes recreational and sporting facilities such as gymnasiums, indoor sport hall, football fields, and a hockey pitch.
+The square includes recreational and sporting facilities such as gymnasiums, an indoor sports hall, football fields, and a hockey pitch.